 His family resumed eating.
-“Mom, could we try some Count Chocula?” his son, Jimmy, asked.
+“Mom, could we try some Count Chocula?”
+Jimmy asked.
 “We had it when we stayed over at DeWayne’s house.”

 Jimmy nodded, his cheeks flushing a deep red.
 “It was good.”

+Liz’s eyes narrowed.
 “That woman… I told her.
+We all told her.
 We’re boycotting Count… that because it’s a gateway influence.
 Vampires aren’t funny and cute.
 Vampires are evil.”
-Liz shivered.
+She paused.
 “I wonder if the other mothers know?”

-Liz’s chins quivered, but she knew he was right.
-Instead, she settled back in her chair.
+“No!”
+Liz’s chins quivered.
 “The answer is no, Jimmy.
 There won’t be any of that devil cereal in this house.”